Ferrari: Recalls

 In January 2020, the Italian carmaker said it will recall 982 vehicles for passenger airbags due to the Takata airbag recalls.
 If the inflator explodes, the airbag will spew metal shrapnel at passengers, which can cause severe injury.
 Every car involved will get a new passenger-side airbag assembly, complete with a new inflator without the dangerous propellant.

 On 8 August 2022, the company recalled almost every car it's sold in the US since 2005 over a potential for brake failure.
 According to an NHTSA recall filing, 23,555 Ferrari models sold in America are fitted with a potentially faulty brake fluid reservoir cap that may not vent pressure adequately.
 The affected cars will be fitted with a replacement cap and receive a software update.

 Stores and attractions

 Roughly thirty Ferrari boutiques exist worldwide, with two owned by Ferrari and the rest operating as franchises.
 The stores sell branded clothes, accessories and racing memorabilia; some stores also feature racing simulators where visitors can drive virtual Ferrari vehicles.
 Clothing includes upscale and lower-priced collections for men, women, and children.
-Ferrari debuted their high fashion brand with their first runway in June 2021.
+Ferrari debuted its high fashion brand with its first runway in June 2021.

 There are also two Ferrari-themed amusement parks: